datmo/datmo/README.md

 4) Configurations and hyperparameters that define your experiments (e.g. data split, alpha, beta, etc)
 5) Performance metrics that evaluate your model (e.g. validation accuracy)

-We realized that we likely won't come up with the best solution on our own and thought it would make most sense to gather feedback from a community of like-minded individuals facing the same issue and develop an open protocol everyone can benefit from.
+This framework has helped us keep track of our own models and keep consistency across our processes.
+We wanted to share this with the community of like-minded people and teams and help develop an open standard for keeping track of model versions.

 ## Requirements